Justice Department Charging Russian Spies and Criminal Hackers in Yahoo Intrusion

-The Justice Department is set to announce Wednesday, reports the Washington Post, the indictments of two Russian spies and two criminal hackers in connection with the heist of 500 million Yahoo user accounts in 2014, marking the first U.S. criminal cyber charges ever against Russian government officials.
+The Justice Department is set to announce Wednesday, reports the Washington Post, the indictments of two Russian spies and two criminal hackers in connection with the heist of 500 million Yahoo user accounts in 2014, marking the first U.S. criminal cyber charges ever against Russian government officials (Editor's note: the link could be paywalled; alternate source).
 From the report: The indictments target two members of the Russian intelligence agency FSB, and two hackers hired by the Russians.
 The charges include hacking, wire fraud, trade secret theft and economic espionage, according to officials, who spoke on the condition of anonymity because the charges have not yet been announced.
 The indictments are part of the largest hacking case brought by the United States.

 Re: (Score:1)